sindresorhus/touch-bar-simulator/readme.md

 ## FAQ

-### How is this better than [TouchBarLauncher](https://github.com/zats/TouchBarLauncher)?

-- Doesn't require Xcode
-- Signed binary
-- Transparency slider
-- Screenshot button
-- Doesn't steal focus when launched
-- Doesn't take up space in the Dock or app switcher

 ### Why is this not on the App Store?

 Apple would never allow it as it uses private APIs.

 ### How does this work?

-In short, it exposes the Touch Bar simulator from inside Xcode as a standalone app with added features.
+~~In short, it exposes the Touch Bar simulator from inside Xcode as a standalone app with added features.
 I [class-dumped](https://github.com/nygard/class-dump) a private Xcode framework and used that to expose a private class to get a reference to the Touch Bar window controller.
 I then launch that window and add a screenshot button to it.
 I've bundled the required private frameworks to make it work without Xcode.
-That's why the binary is so big.
+That's why the binary is so big.~~

+Xcode 10 moved the required private symbols needed to trigger the Touch Bar simulator into the main IDEKit framework, which has a lot of dependencies on its own.
+I managed to get it working by including all those frameworks, but the app ended up being 700 MB...
+I then went back to the drawing board.
+I discovered a way to communicate with the Touch Bar simulator directly.
+The result of this is a faster and more stable app.

 ## Build